danielsantander/cyberdev/raspberry_pi/README.md

 ## Boot Raspberry Pi to Desktop GUI

-Open the Raspberry Pi configuration screen by running the following command.
+Open the Raspberry Pi configuration screen by running the following command:

 ```shell
 sudo raspi-config
 ```

-Within the configurations screen, look for and select the option of **Enable Boot to Desktop/Scratch**.
+- Within the configurations screen, look for and select the option of **Enable Boot to Desktop/Scratch**.

-In the next screen, choose **Desktop Login as user 'Pi' at the graphical desktop**
+- In the next screen, choose **Desktop Login as user 'Pi' at the graphical desktop**

-Reboot after configuration changes submitted.
+- Reboot after configuration changes submitted.

 ## Disable Screen Blanking